embassynetwork/modernomad/docs/how-to-run.md

 - `./manage.py migrate` will initialise the database on first run

 ## run!
-now you should be able to run the software:
+now you should be able to run the software.
+Both django and node are required to be running!

 - `./manage.py runserver [port]`
+- `cd client`
+- `node server`

 the first time you run the software, you will want to configure two things in the admin interface. the software is designed to send various emails to users